Hypfer/Valetudo/docs/_pages/usage/capabilities-overview.md

 This capability is used to start the mapping process.

 Don't be confused if your robot doesn't have this capability.
-Usually, they will build the map during cleanup without requiring a seperate mapping pass.
+Usually, they will build the map during cleanup without requiring a separate mapping pass.

 ## MapResetCapability <a id="MapResetCapability"></a>